Harbour Master’s House

 - First floor Master bedroom with king size bed, ensuite shower room, TV/DVD and sea views

-- Prime location with decked terrace for outside eating and enjoying the unrivalled views
+- Prime location with bi-fold doors to a decked terrace for outside eating and enjoying the unrivalled views

-- Original beams, fireplace, exposed stonework, slate floors and other interesting architectural features
+- Original beams, exposed stonework, slate floors and other interesting architectural features

 - Tastefully furnished in linens and natural wood tones and Plantation window shutters